Chapter 3: Basic Architecture¶

 Stepping back from these details, and with the caveat that we are presuming an implementation, the main takeaway is that we can conceptualize the Mobile Core as a graph of services.
 You will sometimes hear this called a Service Graph or Service Chain, the latter being more prevalent in NFV-oriented documents.
 Another term, Service Mesh, has taken on a rather specific meaning in cloud native terminology—we’ll avoid overloading that term here.
 3GPP is silent on the specific terminology since it is considered an implementation choice rather than part of the specification.
 We describe our implementation choices in later chapters.

 We now take a closer look at two unique features of the cellular network—its support for security and mobility—both of which differentiate it from WiFi.
 The following also serves to fill in some details about how each individual UE connects to the network.

 We start with the security architecture, which is grounded in two trust assumptions.
 First, each Base Station trusts that it is connected to the Mobile Core by a secure private network, over which it establishes the tunnels introduced in Figure 11: a GTP/UDP/IP tunnel to the Core’s User Plane (Core-UP) and a SCTP/IP tunnel to the Core’s Control Plane (Core-CP).
-Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) need to communicate with that operator’s Base Stations.
+Second, each UE has an operator-provided SIM card, which uniquely identifies the subscriber (i.e., phone number) and establishes the radio parameters (e.g., frequency band) needed to communicate with that operator’s Base Stations.
 The SIM card also includes a secret key that the UE uses to authenticate itself.